mastercake10/spaceio-docs/docs/plugin/safarinet/commands.md

 ### safarinet.use
 Used to allow both release and capturing of mobs.

+### safarinet.use.singleuse
+Allow only singleuse egg catching.

+### safarinet.use.reusable
+Allow only reusable catching.

 ### safarinet.release.\<mob\>
 Per-mob permssion.
 Allows to release this mob type.
 Must be enabled in config.